 Ragnar Lothbrok seeks revenge

 Ragnar is extremely smart and intuitive.
-He had to have known that his return to Kattegat wouldn’t be welcomed with open arms.
-He knew that no one would necessarily want to fight with him to get revenge for his people in England.
-He had to have realized that his support wouldn’t be enough to get back at the Kings of England.
+Once he realizes that everyone despises him, he figures out that they won’t want to fight with him to get revenge for his people in England.
+Ragnar abandoned them, and they’ve recently learned about the destroyed settlement in Wessex and the fact that Ragnar knew about it.
 He bribes just enough men to form a skeleton crew to man a boat.
-He also brings along his son, Ivar the Boneless (Alex Høgh Andersen) as a witness.
+He also brings along his son, Ivar (Alex Høgh Andersen) as a witness.

 Ragnar knows that there must be someone to tell the story of his brutal slaying.
-Ivar, being crippled, is easily spared and taken home to Kattegat to tell his brothers and the people what has happened to his father.
+Ivar is spared and taken home to Kattegat to tell his brothers and the people what has happened to his father.
 Ragnar knows this will be enough to get his sons to seek revenge in his name, ensuring his story will live on.

 Ragnar plans out his death